We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Choosing a new roofing material can be tough.
 It’s an expensive home update, and the variety of residential options for asphalt and metal can be a challenge to navigate.
-With about 5 million U.S. households paying for roof replacements each year, there are plenty of homeowners weighing this essential decision.
+Since there are about 5 million roof replacements in the United States each year, there are plenty of homeowners weighing this essential decision.

 For decades, asphalt shingles have been known for their reliability, cost-effectiveness, and ease of maintenance, and asphalt roofs are on about 80 percent of U.S. homes.
 However, their popularity is starting to wane.
-Shipments of asphalt roofing declining more than 20 percent between 2022 and 2023, according to the Asphalt Roofing Manufacturers Association.
-The number of homeowners choosing metal roofing has been on the rise since 2015, doubling in popularity in just 4 years to now claim about 12 percent of the remodeling market share.
+Shipments of asphalt roofing products declined more than 20 percent between 2022 and 2023, according to the Asphalt Roofing Manufacturers Association.
+The number of homeowners choosing metal roofing has been on the rise since 2015, with metal roofing doubling in popularity in just 4 years to now claim about 12 percent of the remodeling market share.

-Factors like aesthetics, eco-friendliness, home safety in extreme weather, repairs, and budget all come into play when replacing a roof.
-If you’re weighing metal roof vs. shingles pros and cons, here are some things to consider to help make the right choice for your home.
+Factors such as aesthetics, eco-friendliness, home safety in extreme weather, and budget all come into play when it’s time to replace a roof.
+If you’re weighing metal roof vs. shingles pros and cons, here are some things to consider to help you make the right choice for your home.

 Both materials have finish options for every housing style.

 Today’s shingle roofs can mimic the look of slate, wood shakes, and tile.
 You can find shingles with scalloped edges for Queen Anne homes or those that have a terra-cotta look appropriate for a Mediterranean style.
-A wide-ranging color palette and a host of finish options (from slightly weathered to complement older homes, to subtly multicolored) can suit many home styles.
+A wide-ranging color palette and a host of finish options (from slightly weathered, which can complement older homes, to subtly multicolored) can suit many home styles.

 “Some of the innovation in the manufacturing of asphalt roofing mimics the appearance of more expensive roofing materials, which can be appealing for homeowners looking for that aesthetic,” Prchal says.
 “Metal roofing has seen a surge in popularity, as homeowners and builders both appreciate its durability, longevity, and resistance to natural elements.
 Manufacturing advances have led to a wider variety of styles to make it more visually appealing.”